CamilaFrancischinelli/Coursera-Getting-and-Cleaning-Data/README.md

 -frequencybodygiroscopemagstdev: corresponds to the frequency body giroscope mag stdev
 -frequencybodygiroscopejerkmagmean: corresponds to the frequency body giroscope jerk mag mean
 -frequencybodygiroscopejerkmagstdev: corresponds to the frequency body giroscope jerk mag stdev
+-angletimebodyaccelerometermeangravity: corresponds to the angle time body accelerometer meangravity
+-angletimebodyaccelerometerjerkmeangravitymean: corresponds to the angle time body accelerometer jerk mean gravity mean
+-angletimebodygiroscopemeangravitymean: corresponds to the angle time body giroscope mean gravity mean
+-angletimebodygiroscopejerkmeangravitymean: corresponds to the angle time body giroscope jerk mean gravity mean
+-anglexgravitymean: corresponds to the angle x gravity mean
+-angleygravitymean: corresponds to the angle y gravity mean
+-anglezgravitymean: corresponds to the angle z gravity mean

 The variables in the data set "averages" are:
 -activity: each activity is labeled according to the information provided by the file 'activity_labels.txt'
 -subject: subjects are identified according to the information on the files "test/subject_test.txt" and "train/subject_train.txt"
 -all measurements in "mydata2" precides by "mean_", which indicates the average per activity per subject for the measurement